pr4aveen/tp/docs/DeveloperGuide.md

 We chose to do this implementation to allow for flexibility in calculating statistics

+### Deadlines

+The deadline of a project and tasks is implemented using `DateWrapper` and `TimeWrapper`.
+The `dateWrapper` and `timeWrapper` is stored as `Optional<DateWrapper>` and `Optional<TimeWrapper>`in the `Deadline` class.
+Since both date and time is optional in the class, a deadline is empty when both `dateWrapper` and `timeWrapper` is empty.
+An empty deadline can be created easily without `Project` needing to know whether it has a deadline.
+This design was chosen due to the ease of implementation.
+Another reason is because no dummy data will be required.

+An alternative design is to store date and time in a `DateTimeWrapper` with dummy date and time if the date or time is not present as `LocalDateTime` requires both date and time.
+However, extra checks will have to be done to differentiate between dummy and actual data.

+The date and time of a deadline of a project is parsed separately.
+This design is chosen as date and time is stored separately and the format of date and time can be more flexible.

+An alternative design is to parse both date and time together.
+This is harder to implement as date and time is stored separately in deadline.
+This design would also restrict the format of the date and time.

+The deadline also has a constraint that is has to beon or after the created date.
+This constraint has been added to prevent the occurences of any bug due to offset with date and times.

+As a result, the deadline has to be aware of the created date when created.
+The constructor of `Deadline` accepts a created date.
+For `EditCommand`, a descriptor containing edited fields is created directly from parsing the user input in `EditCommandParser`, hence the created date is unknown.
+A dummy date using `LocalDate.EPOCH` is passed into the constructor of `Deadline` in `EditCommandParser` to allow creation of the deadline.
+The check that deadline has to be on or after the created date is done in `EditCommand` after the creation date of the project to be edited is known.

+### Reminders

+The reminder of a task is implemented using `ReminderManager` and `Reminder`.
+The date and time of a reminder is stored in `Reminder`. `ReminderManager` schedules the reminder using `Timer` and runs the reminder using `Platform.runLater`.

+An alternative would be to schedule and run the reminder in `Reminder` class directly.
+This design was not chosen as that `Reminder` would have to contain references to both `Model` and `ProjectBook`, which is undesired.

+`ReminderManager` contains a reference to a `ProjectBook` so that the projects and tasks can be iterated and the reminders of the projects can be modified. `ReminderManager` makes use of callback functions such as `rescheduleReminder(ReminderManager reminderManager)` to iterate through the project, which in turns calls `rescheduleReminder(Project project)` in `ReminderManager`.

+`ReminderManager` has an inner class `ReminderTimerTask` which implements `TimerTask` that is used to schedule a reminder with `Timer`.
+This design was chosen as `ReminderTimerTask` references non-static methods of `ReminderMananger` as well as `ProjectBook`, which is also referenced in `ReminderManager`.

+An alternative implementation is to implement `ReminderTimerTask` as a separate class.
+With this implementation, `ReminderTimerTask` will have to contain extra references such as `ReminderManager` and `ProjectBook`.

+The result of the reminder is stored as a `StringProperty` and retrieved from the `Model` so that a listener can be used in `MainWindow` to detect changes and update the GUI acccordingly.
+This design was chosen due to the ease of implementation.

+`BooleanProperty` is also stored to keep track of whether there are any reminders so that `MainWindow` can detect whether there are reminders and hide or show the reminder panel accordingly.
+This design was also chosen due to the ease of implementation.

+Whenever a project is added, edited or removed, the reminders needs to be adjusted accordingly.
+The chosen implementations is to reschedule all the reminders.

+An alternative would be to only reschedule projects that are affected by the change.
+This design was not chosen as it is more complicated and would increase the coupling between `ReminderManager` and other related classes.

 ### Statistics
 Statistics in Momentum are implemented using a Command design pattern, similar to how Commands are implemented.
 A `StatisticManager` contains all the `Statistic` objects and is responsible for updating each `Statistic` whenever